vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - ACID
     - Atomic - All operations are performed or none of them
     - Consistent - DB integrity constraints are not violated
-    - Isolated - Transactions are isolated form each other
+    - Isolated - Transactions are isolated from each other
-    - Durable - Commited changes are permanent
+    - Durable - Committed changes are permanent
 - When in transaction, one connection should be reused for the whole transaction

 ##Java Transaction Management
 - Local transaction - One resource is involved, transaction managed by resource itself (eg. JDBC)
-- Global transaction - Multiple diferent resources involved in transaction, transaction managed by external Transaction Manager
+- Global transaction - Multiple different resources involved in transaction, transaction managed by external Transaction Manager
 (e.g. JMS + two different databases)
 - Multiple modules supporting transactions - JDBC, JPA, JMS, JTA, Hibernate
 - Different API for global transactions and local transactions
-- Different modules have different transaction api
+- Different modules have different transaction API
-- Usually programatic transaction management - not declarative as in spring - need to call eg. begin transactions, commit, etc.
+- Usually programmatic transaction management - not declarative as in spring - need to call eg. begin transactions, commit, etc.
-- Transaction management is cross-cutting concern and should be centralised instead scattered across all the classes
+- Transaction management is cross-cutting concern and should be centralized instead scattered across all the classes
 - Transaction demarcation should be independent on actual transaction implementation
 - Should be done in service layer instead of data access layer

 ##Spring Transaction Management
-- Declarative transaction management instead of programatic
+- Declarative transaction management instead of programmatic
 - Transaction declaration independent on transaction implementation
 - Same API for global and local transactions
 - Hides implementation details